conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

 ### Access Conduktor

-You will now be greeted with the create admin login, take note of the credentials you're about to create, they are for this instance, Conduktor cannot remotely interact with these.
-From here you can make additional local users if you want to add others, when ready for a production level deployment you will likely want to connect to SSO for importing your organization's existing users and groups.
+You will now be greeted with the create admin login, take note of the credentials you're about to create, they are for this instance, Conduktor cannot remotely interact i.e. reset these crednentials.
+From here you can make additional local users if you want to add other users.
+When you're ready for a production level deployment you will likely want to connect to SSO for importing your organization's existing users and groups.

 ![onboarding login](./assets/login.png)

+You have now deployed Conduktor Console through the AWS Marketplace.